wireapp/wire-server/docs/src/understand/sft.rst

 Architecture
 ------------

 The following diagram is centered around `SFT` and its role within a calling setup.
-Restund is seen as a mere client proxy and its relation to and interaction with a client is explained :ref:`here <understand-restund>`.
+Restund(/coturn) is seen as a mere client proxy and its relation to and interaction with a client is explained :ref:`here <understand-restund>`.
 The diagram shows that a call resides on a single `SFT` instance and that the instance allocates at least one port for media transport per participant in the call.